 Professional school counselors are available to assist students with concerns of an academic, vocational, or personal nature.
-Parents and students are encouraged to make an appointment, as needed, between the hours of 7:55 a.m. and 3:55 p.m.
+Parents and students are encouraged to make an appointment, as needed, between the hours of 8:00 a.m. and 4:00 p.m.

-Applications for Colleges and Technical Colleges
+Applications for Four-Year and Technical Colleges

-College/University/Technical College applications are available on the individual college websites, and at www.GAfutures.org.
+College applications are available on individual college websites, and www.GAfutures.org.
 If an application requires a reference or letter of recommendation, the student should request a recommendation well in advance (two weeks) of the deadline.
-It is usually not possible for a teacher, counselor, employer, or personal friend to give you a well-thought-out recommendation on short notice.
+It is usually impossible for a teacher, counselor, employer, or community member to write you a well-thought-out recommendation on short notice.